 So let's get to it!

 The first thing you'll need to do is choose your bacon.
-Ideally you want a good quality bacon that is evenly sliced, and doesn't have thick sections and thinner sections.
-Note that thick sliced bacon will take quite a bit longer to bake in the oven then 'regular' bacon.
+Ideally, you want a good quality bacon that is evenly sliced and doesn't have thick sections and thinner sections.
+Note that thick sliced bacon will take quite a bit longer to bake in the oven than 'regular' bacon.

-In this guide I am using a traditional smoked bacon of regular thickness, about 375 grams worth in total.
+In this guide, I am using traditional smoked bacon of regular thickness, about 375 grams worth in total.
 Once you have purchased your bacon, it's time to get cooking!

 - When the timer goes off, remove the baking sheet from the oven, being careful not to burn yourself, there will be hot fat on the try.